minauteur/supertroupers/README.md

 2) Search for a title... or don't
 3) Write infinity poetries!

+## --a note!
---a note! be careful making highly generic searches!
+be careful making highly generic searches!
 It takes a minute or two for all the material to come back/to generate poems when that's the case, but it should still work.
 Just chill a bit while the beatniks do they thang!

 Finally, DO let me know if anything breaks or sucks super hard so I can try to fix those things in the fundamental code before we move on to adding graphics and other bells and whistles!
 TWEET ME YOUR POEMS!
 @minauteur

-EMAIL OR CHAT ME YOUR PROBLEMS AND ISHAS, MAN me@thompennington.com thompennington@gmail.com
+### EMAIL OR CHAT ME YOUR PROBLEMS AND ISHAS, MAN
+me@thompennington.com
+thompennington@gmail.com

+## TODO?
+*Refactor for gfx lib implementation
+*Extract names and poems from saved for insertion into corpus *get rid of the abhorrent coloring implementation *implement user-inserted lines/seeds